 It’s been called “Texas’s Largest Beach Without an Ocean.”
-That’s true!
-But it’s also a rugged West Texas town that sits atop a massive dune field that reaches deep into New Mexico.
-But those that travel here will find much more than just sand.
-To download this episode or purchase it on DVD – CLICK HERE.
+That’s true, but it’s also a rugged West Texas town that sits atop a massive dune field that reaches deep into New Mexico.
+Yet, those that travel here will find much more than sand.

-If you’re looking for a history lesson on Monahans or Ward County, head to the Million Barrel Museum (re-branding soon to the Ward County Museum).
+If you’re looking for a history lesson on Monahans and Ward County, head to the Million Barrel Museum (or Ward County Museum).
 This collection of historic buildings and artifacts is built around a concrete pit that could once hold a MILLION barrels of oil.
-It also houses the Rattlesnake Bomber Base Museum all about the WW2 era training facility that used to be in nearby Pyote, TX teaching B-17 and B-29 pilots of the 1940’s.